halfak/associate-engineer-2019/README.md

 {"rev_id": 1002, "damaging": true, "goodfaith": false}
 ```

 The JSON blobs are ordered by "rev_id" in increasing order.
+Consider taking advantage of
+this guarantee in your solution.

 # The Task
 Write a python utility called "union_merge.py" that recursively merges